LLNL/Juqbox.jl/README.md

 sh> git clone https://lc.llnl.gov/bitbucket/scm/wave/Juqbox.jl.git<br>
 <br>

+## Note: FFTW.jl license
+Juqbox.jl uses the Julia package FFTW.jl for post processing of the results.
+That package provides Julia bindings to the FFTW library for fast Fourier transforms (FFTs), as well as functionality useful for signal processing.
+Note that the FFTW library is licensed under GPLv2 or higher (see its license file), but the bindings to the FFTW library in the FFTW.jl package are licensed under MIT.
+As an lternative to using the FFTW libary, the FFTs in Intel's Math Kernel Library (MKL) can be used by setting an environment variable JULIA_FFTW_PROVIDER to MKL and running Pkg.build("FFTW").
+MKL will be provided through MKL_jll.
+Setting this environment variable only needs to be done for the first build of the package; after that, the package will remember to use MKL when building and updating.

 ## Installing Julia packages
 Our software relies on the following Julia packages:
 - IJulia (for Jupiter notebooks)